hnbarr/javascript-workbook/06week/dodgeball/README.md

 Display the two teams in a new list in the DOM with appropriate titles.
 Create 3 tests for your application.

+broken down;
+I need to be able to make People into Players, adn then display then in the different sections in my html

+Need to be able to pick a team for each player to join, inside players section. red btn & blue btn?

+need to be able to join both successfully with nice looking GUI

+create three unit tests.